Fruehstart-Rente 2026: €10 per Month from the German State for Every Child

 Who qualifies for the Fruehstart-Rente?

 The plan: every child living in Germany aged 6 to 18 is automatically eligible.
 There is no income or wealth cap on the family (Federal government, cabinet decision 17 December 2025).
+That includes children of expats with permanent residency, EU citizens, Blue Card holders and Niederlassungserlaubnis holders living in Germany.

 | Item | Value |